Cthuulhaa/tiebenn/README.md

 ### Output

+## To Do

+This is a list of improvements I **would like** to implement in the code:

+* Parallelize portions of the code
+* Prepare the code documentation in Sphinx
+* Fix NLL PDF visualization
+* Add starplots to visualize the location quality based on diverse metrics

 ## Documentation

 :pizza: :beer: Hungry for more detailed information?
 In-depth details about Tiebenn's functioning should have a future documentation (in the future).